Multiphase Flow

 The names and order of the phases listed for the attribute phaseNames must be identical in the fluid model (here, DeadOilFluid) and the relative permeability model (here, BrooksCoreyRelativePermeability).
 Otherwise, GEOS will throw an error and terminate.

-We also introduce models to define rock compressibility and permeability.
+We introduce models to define rock compressibility and permeability.
 This step is similar to what is described in the previous examples (see for instance Tutorial 1: First Steps).

-We remind the reader that the attribute name of the constitutive models defined here must be used in the ElementRegions and Solvers XML blocks to point the element regions and the physics solvers to their respective constitutive models.
+The attribute name of the constitutive models defined here must be used in the ElementRegions and Solvers XML blocks to point the element regions and the physics solvers to their respective constitutive models.

 <Constitutive>